Learning the Relation between Code Features and Code Transforms with Structured Prediction: Experimental Evaluation

 \subsection{Implementation.}

-We implemented our repair transform prediction approach in a tool called \emph{TEZEN}.
-The tool is written in Java and it learns and preditcs code transforms for Java source code.
-It consists of two parts: repair transform extraction and CRF learning and prediction.
-For repair transform extraction, we use Gumtree \cite{gumtree} to extract the AST tree edit script.
+We implemented our repair transform prediction approach in a tool called $\tt{Seer}$.
+The tool is written in Java and currently works for Java code.
+It consists of two parts: repair transform extraction and CRF model learning and prediction.
+For repair transform extraction, we use GumTree \cite{gumtree} to extract the AST tree edit script.
 GumTree is an off-the-shelf, state-of-the-art tree differencing tool that computes AST-level program modifications, and outputs them as the 4 basic tree edit operations: UPD, ADD, DEL, and MOV.
 We also use Spoon \cite{spoon} to analyze the code that surrounds the AST nodes affected by tree edit operations.
 Besides, PPD \cite{madeiral2018towards} is employed to facilitate the detection of certain repair transforms.
-For CRF, our CRF model is implemented on top of the XCRF library \cite{xcrf}, which is a framework for building CRF to label XML data.
-We extend XCRF to incorporate our specific feature functions, learning and prediction algorithms.
+Our CRF model is implemented on top of the XCRF library \cite{xcrf}, which is a framework for building CRFs to label XML data.
+We extend XCRF library to incorporate our specific feature functions, learning algorithm and prediction algorithm.
 In particular, a major modification both at the conceptual and implementation level is the support for computing the \emph{top-k} predictions, i.e., the predictions with the \emph{k} highest conditional probabilities.